-Across Colorado for 2019:
+Across Colorado for Search and Rescue:

-The statistics on this page are primarily generated from the dedication of the volunteer members from the roughly 50 Colorado backcountry search and rescue teams who are members of CSAR.
+The statistics on this page are primarily generated from the dedication of volunteer members from the roughly 50 Colorado backcountry search and rescue teams who are members of CSAR.
 These teams respond, at the request of law enforcement, to incidents on the eastern plains; our urban and suburban areas; the soaring peaks, cliff walls, and roaring rivers of the rocky mountains; and the deserts and canyons of our western slope.

-2019 Percent of total hours per activity
+Percent of total hours per activity

 *Please note, "Total Volunteer Hours" does not include ~400,000hrs/year of on-call duty.
 Also, The category "Other" includes but is not limited to gear and facility upkeep.